 Violist Jessica Heller, a native of Connecticut, began studying the viola at the age of seven and went on to study at Duquesne University in Pittsburgh, graduating with a degree in both Viola Performance and Recording Engineering.
 In her final year at Duquesne, Ms. Heller won a viola position with the Pittsburgh Opera Orchestra and shortly after, won a substitute position with the Pittsburgh Ballet Orchestra.
 She has also performed alongside the Pittsburgh Symphony Orchestra and with the Hartford Symphony, Classical Orchestra of Santiago, Chile.
 Ms. Heller is currently Assistant Principal Violist of the Connecticut Virtuosi Chamber Orchestra and Connecticut Lyric Opera.
 Ms. Heller has been teaching private lessons in the greater West Hartford area for over 15 years and has helped nurture a love for music in students of all ages as well as helped them to gain positions in elite ensembles in the region.

-Principal Cellist Kathleen Schiano, cellist, received her Bachelor’s Degree in Music for cello performance from the University of Kansas, and her Master’s Degree from Stony Brook, where she studied with the renowned Bernard Greenhouse, co-founder of the Beaux Arts Piano Trio.
+Principal Cellist Kathleen Schiano, received her Bachelor’s Degree in Music for cello performance from the University of Kansas, and her Master’s Degree from Stony Brook, where she studied with the renowned Bernard Greenhouse, co-founder of the Beaux-Arts Piano Trio.
 She also studied with Laszlo Varga, Peter Howard, John Ehrlich, Uziahu Wiesel (Tel-Aviv Quartet), David Geber and Daniel Avshalomov (American String Quartet).
-She has appeared as soloist with the Topeka Symphony, and performed with Andrea Bocelli, Perry Como, Johnny Mathis, Engelbert Humperdink, Liberace, Sammy Davis Jr., Bob Hope, and Bill Cosby.
+She has appeared as a soloist with the Topeka Symphony and performed with Andrea Bocelli, Perry Como, Johnny Mathis, Engelbert Humperdink, Liberace, Sammy Davis Jr., Bob Hope, and Bill Cosby.
 In addition to being principal cellist with the Connecticut Virtuosi Chamber Orchestra, Kathleen regularly performs with the Hartford Symphony.

 Douglas J Lemke currently serves as Principal Double Bass of The Virtuosi, Principal Double Bass of CT Lyric Opera, and Principal Double Bass of The Greve Opera Orchestra in Italy.
 He is the Double Bass teacher at The Connecticut Virtuosi Music Academy, and also at the CT Virtuosi Summer Music Institute.
 With three degrees in performance, two from The Hartt School and one from Penn State University, he has shared his passion by performing throughout the United States, the United Kingdom, Europe, the Balkans, and South America.
 Doug has had the privilege of premiering and recording for Emmy Award-winning composer Lanny Meyers in “The Legend of Sleepy Hollow”.
 Following the National Broadway Tours of “Cinderella”, “A Gentleman’s Guide to Love and Murder”, “The Sound of Music”, and a successful 2016/2017 season with The Virtuosi and CT Lyric Opera, his upcoming performances include Puccini’s “Tosca” and Mozart’s “Così fan tutte” with The Greve Opera Orchestra throughout the summer season in the Chianti region of Italy.
 Douglas maintains three private studios, teaching and sharing knowledge and experience to dedicated, emerging artists along the Eastern seaboard of the US.